 callTimes, that returns a new function.
 The new function should return the number of times it’s been called.

 n), and returns a function.
-The returned function will take no arguments, and will return the string 'click' the first
+The returned function will take no arguments, and will return the string 'spin' the first

 n - 1number of times it is invoked.
 On the very next invocation (the

-nthinvocation), the returned function will return the string 'bang'.
-On every invocation after that, the returned function returns the string 'reload to play again'.
+nthinvocation), the returned function will return the string 'win'.
+On every invocation after that, the returned function returns the string 'pick a number to play again'.

 averagethat accepts no arguments, and returns a function (that will accept either a number as its lone argument, or no arguments at all).
 When the returned function is invoked with a number, the output should be average of all the numbers have ever been passed into that function (duplicate numbers count just like any other number).
 When the returned function is invoked with no arguments, the current average is outputted.
 If the returned function is invoked with no arguments before any numbers are passed in, then it should return 0.